Your Ideal Weight Isn't What You Think It is

 I haven’t been to the gym in 3 days, I feel AWFUL.

-I think that many women who find themselves dancing with these thoughts – myself included – are here because we find it difficult to maintain our ideal weight.
+I think that many women who find themselves dancing with these thoughts – myself included – are here because we find it difficult to maintain our "ideal" weight.
 Staying at the weight we want to be at is a battle - anything but effortless like the health magazines tote around as we're paying for our organic superfoods and leafy greens.
-And while there is nothing wrong with diving into the world of healthy living and experimenting with our bodies (hello, have you heard of The Experience?), this constant doubting, controlling, manipulating, etc. is harmful, stressful, and a complete waste of our energies (not to mention it actually harms us on our quest for optimal healthy by decreasing metabolism and increasing fat storage, not helping the cause!).
+And while there is nothing wrong with diving into the world of healthy living and experimenting with our bodies, this constant doubting, controlling, manipulating, etc. is harmful, stressful, and a complete waste of our energies (not to mention it actually harms us on our quest for optimal healthy by decreasing metabolism and increasing fat storage, not helping the cause!).

 But deep down, somewhere buried in the very depths of your all-brilliant, all-shining, all-wise gut, you know that’s not true.
 And I’m here to tell you that that actually could not be further from the truth.